Uriasej/Humanities-Notes/2nd Semester/Chapter-8/Chapter-8.md

 * According to the author, the printing press probably contributed the most to the spread of Luther's ideas.

 * William Tyndale translated the Bible into English.

+* A Mighty Fortress Is Our God is among the hymns that Martin Luther Composed.

+* Thomas More is the author of Utopia.

+* The specific virtues among those most esteemed by all in Utopia are:
+  1. Equality
+  2. Kindness
+  3. Charity

+* Thomas More became Lord Chancellor to Henry VIII in 1529.